RoniRachmani/Example-Web-App/README.md

 A full-stack web application built with modern technologies, featuring user authentication and cloud deployment.

+This is a modern full-stack JavaScript/Node.js application using the MERN stack (MongoDB, Express, React, Node.js) with additional Firebase integration for authentication.

 ## Tech Stack

 ### Frontend
-- React.js with Vite
+- React with Vite as the build tool
-- Firebase Authentication
+- Firebase for authentication
-- Modern UI/UX
+- Axios for API calls

 ### Backend
-- Node.js
-- Express.js
+- Node.js with Express.js framework
-- MongoDB
+- MongoDB Atlas for database
 - RESTful API

 ### Deployment
-- Google Cloud Platform
+- Google Cloud Platform (GCP) for hosting

 ## Features